Twitch Temporarily Bans Donald Trump as Election Approaches

 U.S. President Donald Trump can’t seem to catch a break lately as Twitch temporarily bans his channel for “hateful conduct.”
 This is a common reason for Twitch channels to be banned in general, but it is surprising that Twitch is the first platform to outright ban or suspend the U.S. president despite numerous counts of hate speech on Twitter and other platforms.

 “Like anyone else, politicians on Twitch must adhere to our Terms of Service and Community Guidelines.
 We do not make exceptions for political or newsworthy content, and will take action on content reported to us that violates our rules,” a Twitch spokesperson told The Verge.

 Twitch Crackdown Continues

 This comes as news has not been looking good for 45’s reelection.
-Not only is the US one of the only countries in the world with an alarming increase in COVID-19 cases, the economy is in shambles as a result of the shutdown around Coronavirus, and Trump is down in the polls to Joe Biden by double digits.
+Not only is the U.S. one of the only countries in the world with an alarming increase in COVID-19 cases, but the economy is also in shambles as a result of the shutdown around coronavirus.
+Trump is down in the polls to Joe Biden by double digits.
 While it’s entirely possible that he could turn this around by November, it’s not looking likely.

 What Does This Mean for Gaming Content?

 Ultimately, this may not mean much for gaming content as a whole, but it does mean that content creators are going to have to be careful about expressing their opinions and controversial views as Twitch bans are issued sitewide as Donald Trump is no isolated incident.
 Of course, none of this would be a problem at all if some gamers weren’t trying to be edgelords and “funny,” by using racist or sexist rhetoric, but that’s another ball of wax entirely.